TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 # unRAID Mover and qBittorrent

-When you use the unRAID cache drive for your `/data/torrents` share and your torrents are actively seeding in qBittorrent, the unRAID mover can't move files.
+When you use the unRAID cache drive for your `/data/torrents` share while torrents are actively seeding in qBittorrent, the unRAID mover cannot move files.
 This happens because the files are still in use, which would break the hard links.

 Using the instructions below, you can move files using the qBittorrent API with the qBit-Mover script.

 ---

-## How the Mover Script Works
+## How the qBit-Mover Script Works

+!!! info
+    The qBit-Mover script doesn't move files itself.
+It only pauses and resumes torrents, and it can trigger the unRAID mover or Mover Tuning.

 This guide explains two ways to use the mover script: